thesun7385/Campground-YelpCamp/README.md

 ## License

-Yelp Camp Project - Part of Colt Steele's Tutorial
+Yelp Camp Project - Part of Colt Steele's Tutorial <br />
 (c) [2024] Supachai Ruknuy

 This project is a part of the "Web Developer Bootcamp" tutorial by Colt Steele.